spawnmarvel/learning-docker/1-getting-started-guide/README-3-docker-network.md

 80758d19600c   busybox   "sh"                     31 seconds ago       Up 30 seconds                 mjolnir 6cde086a0e73   busybox   "sh"                     About a minute ago   Up About a minute             thor

+# we did not mention network, so it used the default bridge and created 3 new interfaces  and linked it to the bridge, like a switch.

+ip address show

+1,2,3
+5: veth15ddf8d@if4
+7: veth33f8184@if6
+9: veth4506cea@if8

+# show link
+bridge link

+# and we see that they are connected to docker0

+5: veth15ddf8d@if4: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 master docker0 state forwarding priority 32 cost 2
+7: veth33f8184@if6: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 master docker0 state forwarding priority 32 cost 2
+9: veth4506cea@if8: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 master docker0 state forwarding priority 32 cost 2

 ```
 https://www.youtube.com/watch?v=bKFMS5C4CG0&t=844s